Richard William Murray: The Great Eastern (1863–1866)

-Griqualand West (1866-1908)
+Griqualand West (1866–1908)

 In 1866 Murray returned to Cape Town, where he briefly edited the Standard and Mail.
 However he left for Griqualand West in the same year, and settled down in what is now Kimberley.
 He had a great interest in mining, and the great diamond rush was at the time underway.

 There, he edited the pro-British publication Diamond News, which he used to attempt to prevent a similar movement for self-government appearing in Griqualand West.
 In this aim, it was squarely opposed to the pre-existing Diamond Field paper of Alfred Aylward.

 In 1884, the new Diamond Times newspaper opened, with Murray as editor.
 While officially owned by a "Woolf Joel", the paper was in fact owned and directed by the diamond magnate Barney Barnato.
 It was therefore used for public attacks on Barnato's opponents.
 This brought it into conflict with Cecil Rhodes, who was at the time taking over control of the diamond fields from Barnato.
 Soon afterwards, Murray returned to Cape Town.

 Family

-He married Letitia Murray (d.1886) from Bristol, and they had three children (Richard William Murray Jnr., C. H. Murray and Frank Murray).
+He married Letitia Murray (d.1886) from Bristol, and they had three children (Richard William Murray Jr., C. H. Murray and Frank Murray).

-His son, Richard William Murray Jnr., was later to return to Cape Town and take over editing the Standard and Mail.
+His son, Richard William Murray Jr., was later to return to Cape Town and take over editing the Standard and Mail.
 In 1876, he also founded the Cape Times together with editor Frederick York St Leger and several other partners.
 While still sympathetic to British imperialism, Murray Jnr. was a great deal more moderate in their expression than his father, and was accordingly more popular with the local readership of these publications.